AuReMe/metage2metabo/docs/tutorial.rst

 Optional arguments:

--m file                host metabolic network SBML file -t file                Optionnal targets for metabolic analysis, if not used
+-m file                host metabolic network SBML file -t file                Optional targets for metabolic analysis, if not used
                        metage2metabo will use the addedvalue of the community -q                     quiet mode